Is Marijuana Legal in the State of Florida?

-How is Marijuana Abused?
+How is Marijuana Used?

-Does Marijuana Affect the Brain?
+Does Marijuana Affect Brain Function?

 A number of studies have shown an association between chronic marijuana use and increased rates of anxiety, depression, suicidal ideation, and schizophrenia.
 Some of these studies have shown age at first use to be a factor, where early use is a marker of vulnerability to later problems.
 However, at this time, it not clear whether marijuana use causes mental problems, exacerbates them, or is used in attempt to self-medicate symptoms already in existence.

-If you are arrested in Orlando, or any other neighboring communities, call a drug charges defense attorney who is experienced in marijuana, cannabis or hash cases.
+If you are arrested in Orlando, or anywhere in Florida, call a drug crime defense attorney who is experienced in marijuana, cannabis or hash cases.
 Hiring an experienced Orlando attorney may be critical to the outcome of the case as you or your loved one may face driver's license suspension, probation or in some cases jail or prison time.